About the Beijing Summer Program

 Off campus apartments:

-Homestay is available for immersion Chinese students who desire to mix with Chinese families upon request.
+Home-stays are available for students who desire to mix with Chinese families, upon request.

 Undergraduate Summer Program Costs: